Two Can Play That Game (song)

-"Two Can Play That Game" is a song by American R&B singer Bobby Brown from his third album, Bobby (1992).
+"Two Can Play That Game" is a song by American R&B singer-songwriter Bobby Brown from his third album, Bobby (1992).
 The single release was remixed by K-Klass and originally reached No. 38 on the UK Singles Chart in June 1994.
 In April 1995, it re-entered the chart, peaking at No. 3.
 It received positive reviews from music critics and also reached No. 3 in the Netherlands.
 Additionally, it became a top-20 hit in Belgium (Flanders and Wallonia), Denmark, Finland, Ireland, and Italy.
 On the Eurochart Hot 100, "Two Can Play That Game" peaked at No. 10.
 This version of the song appeared on Brown's remix album of the same name, released later in 1995.

 Critical reception

-Larry Flick from Billboard stated that "Two Can Play That Game" has been "revamped brilliantly" by the "unstoppable" British electronic music group K-Klass.
-In his weekly UK chart commentary, James Masterton noted that the track has been "drastically remixed" by the remixers, becoming a record "that towers head and shoulders over the original mix."
+Larry Flick from Billboard magazine remarked that "Two Can Play That Game" had been "revamped brilliantly" by the "unstoppable" British electronic music group K-Klass.
+In his weekly UK chart commentary, James Masterton noted that the track had been "drastically remixed", becoming a record "that towers head and shoulders over the original mix."
 He added, "Whereas the original album track was a fairly average piece of swingbeat, K-Klass' reworking transforms it into one of the more brilliant pop hits of recent months."
-Andy Beevers from Music Week rated the remix four out of five, stating that "their catchy and commercial piano-powered treatment has helped take the tune to the upper reaches of the Club Chart."
+Andy Beevers from Music Week gave the remix a score of four out of five, stating that "their catchy and commercial piano-powered treatment has helped take the tune to the upper reaches of the Club Chart."
+Johnny Dee from NME complimented the remixers, that "do a sterling job".
+He added, "It's pretty smart until he starts rapping about how he's back and how brilliant he is but yer can't help feeling he's lost his moment."

-A reviewer from People Magazine felt it "has the same potential" to become a No. 1 R&B hit [as "Humpin' Around"].
-In an retrospective review, Pop Rescue remarked that it "at times" reminds of "Boom!
-Shake the Room" by DJ Jazzy Jeff and the Fresh Prince.
+People Magazine stated that it had the same potential to become a No. 1 R&B hit as "Humpin' Around".
 Ralph Tee from the RM Dance Update wrote, "With K-Klass on the mix, the track now boasts sparkling pianos, bright snares, thudding house bassline and crispy handclaps as an accompaniment to parts of the original vocal that at times seems removed from its surroundings.
 After breaking down for a rap section atop some contrasting funky drummer style rhythms, the track is then left to build once again to a storming climax."
 He also added that it "looks like [becoming] Bobby's first house hit."
-Another editor, James Hamilton, described it as "piano plonked [and] jiggly striding".
+Another RM editor, James Hamilton, described it as "piano plonked [and] jiggly striding" in his weekly dance column.